Christian Homeschooling’s Hidden Currents: The LGBTQ Experience

 The internalized homophobia Proffer experienced is one reason she grapples with anxiety and depression today.
 Because suicide was treated as “the absolute sin” in the Bible, Proffer didn’t allow herself to go there.

 Charles Mark Masoner says his mom’s teachings about being gay were horrible for his mental health.
-“I had zero self-respect, and very poor hygiene,” he remembers.
+“I had zero self-respect and very poor hygiene,” he remembers.

 He attempted suicide multiple times, including once with a rope he brought to the top of a barn where he planned to hang himself from the rafters.
 “I have no idea what pushed me to hang the rope back up,” he says.